SocialMachineLab/ArtworkOntology/interview/interview.md

 ## Participant Information

-The participants in this research will consist of individuals who are over 18 years old and have art backgrounds.
-The expected number of participants is 20.
+There are 10 participants who are over 18 years old and have art backgrounds.

 ## Interview Questions